Knitting, Crochet and Crafts

 • PLUS patterns, instructions and charts (where appropriate) for all of the Christmas crafts and projects mentioned below.

 Recommended Knitting Skill Level: Most of the patterns in this book are intended for intermediate and experienced knitters.
-There is one exception: A pair of wrist warmers with a skill level rating of beginner.
+There is one exception: It’s a pair of wrist warmers with a skill level rating of beginner.

 The Focus of This Book: